 National Transmission Planning Study

-The National Transmission Planning Study (NTP Study) seeks to understand the transformation needed to ensure the U.S. transmission system continues to reliably serve the nation’s electricity customers.
+The National Transmission Planning Study (NTP Study) sought to understand the transformation needed to ensure the U.S. transmission system continues to reliably serve the nation’s electricity customers.

-The NTP Study is led by the U.S. Department of Energy’s (DOE's) Grid Deployment Office and conducted in partnership with NREL and the Pacific Northwest National Laboratory.
-The study aims to better understand the scope of interregional transmission needs as the power sector continues to evolve and transition to cleaner resources.
+The NTP Study was led by the U.S. Department of Energy’s Grid Deployment Office and conducted in partnership with NREL and Pacific Northwest National Laboratory.
+The study aimed to better understand the scope of interregional transmission needs as the power sector continues to evolve and transition to cleaner resources.

-Since the NTP Study launched in 2022, the team has conducted extensive stakeholder engagement and developed a novel approach that links long- and short-term power systems models.
-Additionally, the team is developing national grid-scale planning tools and practices necessary to address those interregional transmission needs.
-The NTP Study and its key findings will be released later this year.
+During the study (2022–2024), the team conducted extensive stakeholder engagement and developed a novel approach that links long- and short-term power systems models.
+Additionally, the team developed national grid-scale planning tools and practices necessary to address those interregional transmission needs.
+The NTP Study, including six chapters and an executive summary, was released in October 2024.

 Interregional Renewable Energy Zones